Westcliffe Colorado Adventures in the Sangre de Cristo Mountains

 9.9 Miles | 2395 Feet Elevation Gain | Out and Back Route

 If you like to fish, you’ll want to bring your rod on this gorgeous hike to Lower and Upper Sand Creek Lakes via Music Pass.
-You will end up above treelike at 11,749 feet high in this amazing part of the Sangre de Cristo Mountains.
+You will end up above treeline at 11,749 feet high in this amazing part of the Sangre de Cristo Mountains.

 While it’s a tough 2.5 mile drive on a rough 4X4 road, you’ll find the hiking trail to Music Pass well-maintained and easy to follow.
 The unforgettable views coupled with steep hiking only in small sections make this a lovable hiking or backpacking trip.